 Despite its initial success, the cultural program failed to secure any significant level of sustained interest and was terminated by constitutional amendment in 1969.
 The focus of the Conference thus became exclusively athletic and, as a consequence, the Western Inter-College Conference became known as the Alberta College Athletic Conference.
 In July 1981 the Conference achieved incorporation as the Alberta Colleges Athletic Conference.

-A Conference Council consisting of representatives from each of the member colleges, who meet two times annually, governs the ACAC.
-An executive committee of five elected officials has the authority to govern in the interim.
-The daily business of the Conference is mainly conducted from its offices in Edmonton where an a Coordinator of Finance & Administration and a Operations Mnager are employed.
-The Chief Executive Officer is based out of Calgary.
-The Conference Commissioner is also located in Edmonton.
-Two positions/departments are outsourced annually as a Conference Writer and Statistician, and vary in location throughout the province.
+A Conference Council consisting of representatives from each of the member institutions, meeting twice annually, governs the ACAC.
+An executive committee of seven elected officials has the authority to govern in the interim.
+The daily business of the Conference is mainly conducted from its offices in Edmonton where an a Coordinator of Finance & Administration and a Operations Manager are employed.
+The Chief Executive Officer is based out of Calgary while the Conference Commissioner is also located in Edmonton.
+Full-time staff positions are augmented by contracted individuals who support the ACAC as Conference Writer, ACAC Statistician, and Communications Coordinator.

-Basic funding for the operations of the ACAC are derived from its membership through general and individual activity assessments.
-The basic funding is augmented by an annual grant received from the Government of Alberta through Alberta Sports Connection.
+Base funding for the operations of the ACAC are derived from its membership through a general and individual activity assessments.
+This base funding is augmented by an annual grant received from the Government of Alberta through the Alberta Sports Connection.